KD0NKS/aprs-view-js/README.md

 This is intended to be a fairly lightweight, cross platform, grapical APRS client.
 Currently, this is a read-only client.
 The only ability it has to send data is a login packet to the server.
 There are certain packets that cannot be handled by the client, which is a limitation of the js-aprs-fap library.

+aprs-view-js is NOT intended to be run as a web server and would cause many issues and potential system vulnerabilities being run as such.
+There are plenty of amazing online APRS clients such as https://aprs.fi.

 ## Features
 * Ability to connect to either an aprsc or Jav-APRS-IS server.
 * See raw data packets in output window.